 Before that, he spent four seasons as the head golf coach at Altus (Okla.)
 High School.
 In his final season, his Altus team placed second at the 2002 state tournament, while he earned Oklahoma High School Golf Coach of the Year accolades.

 "It's exciting to join a program with such great tradition," said Keck, when he was announced as the Hurricane head coach.
 "It will be exciting to recruit to a University that has enjoyed outstanding success and so many fantastic alums that have been through the golf program."

-From 1994-99, Keck was a touring professional as he played numerous mini-tour events throughout the United States.
+From 1994-99, Keck was a touring professional, competing on the PGA Tour and Nation Wide Tour.
 He also taught more than 500 golf lessons during that time span.

 A native of Lindsay, Oklahoma, Keck and his wife, Sheryl, have three sons: Clayton, Deacon and Sawyer.